MareoRaft/card-game/README.md

   * [colorama](https://pypi.org/project/colorama/#files)  (used to extend color support to Windows)
   * [iTerm2](https://www.iterm2.com)  (this is *not* a dependency, but if you have issues with color support, I would recommend trying the program in this terminal)

-Once you have python 3 installed, you should be able to install sty and colorama into your python 3 library with, for example,
+Once you have python 3 installed, you should be able to install sty and colorama into your python 3 library with

 	cd card-game-matthew-lancellotti
     python3 $(which pip) install -r requirements.txt